Masonic Charitable Foundation

 Brief

-Aura replaced a large corporate PM firm that was not providing the level of attention or expertise required, leading to delays and client dissatisfaction.
+Aura replaced a large corporate project management firm that was not providing the level of attention or expertise required, leading to delays and client dissatisfaction.

-The project aimed to enhance investment, improve energy efficiency, and modernise amenities while preserving the building’s historic character.
+The project aimed to enhance investment potential, improve energy efficiency, and modernize tenant amenities while preserving the building’s historic character.

 Challenges

-The building featured original parquet flooring on a bitumen base, requiring piece-by-piece removal and careful reinstatement.
-In addition, the discovery of dilapidated areas meant a continuous scope of detailed adjustments.
+Heritage Restoration & Structural Complexities – The building featured original parquet flooring on a bitumen base, requiring piece-by-piece removal and careful reinstatement.
+Additionally, the discovery of dilapidated areas meant continuous scope adjustments.

 Highlights

-Aura introduced new facilities, including showers, and cycle storage, increasing the appeal to high-quality occupiers.
+Modernization for Future Tenants – The project introduced new end-of-trip facilities, including showers, lockers, and cycle storage, increasing the building’s appeal to high-quality occupiers.

 Let’s Talk About Your Project